Managing Employees Who Work a Flexible Schedule or Remotely

 - What if more people want flexibility than can be accommodated?

-- What if on-site employees resent covering or providing support for those working from home?
+- What if employees working in the office resent covering or providing support for those working from home??

-Managing these and other challenges requires ongoing communication and careful planning for a successful outcome.
-It’s important that everyone on your team understand the details of the arrangement, from work hours to measuring goals to making efficient use of technology.
+Managing these and other challenges requires ongoing communication and careful planning to maximise the probability of a successful outcome.
+It’s important that your own manager and everyone on your team understands the details of the arrangement, from work hours to measuring goals to making efficient use of technology.

-A trial period to allow each party to evaluate the benefits of the arrangement.
-If successful, plan to hold periodic reevaluations.
+A trial period.
+Such a period, which might be three months, allows each party to evaluate the benefits of the arrangement.
+If the trial period concludes successfully, plan to hold periodic re-evaluations.
 Write a provision that clearly states that the arrangement can be ended when it’s not working for either party.

 Hours and days the employee will work.
-Whether employees work on site or at home, you—and co-workers—need to know when they are working and available.
-For employees who are eligible for overtime, you will need a tracking system that ensures any overtime worked is compensated as required by law.
-Talk with HR about this early on.
+Whether employees work on-site or at home, you – and work colleagues – need to know when they are working and available.
+For employees who are eligible for overtime, you will need a tracking system that ensures any overtime worked is compensated.
+Talk to HR about this early on.

 How contingencies will be handled.
 Will the employee attend meetings held on days that are not “office days”?
 How will the employee pitch in during peak or seasonal production periods?

 Make sure the employee’s home office area is appropriate to the nature of the work.
-In most cases, that means a private area in the home set aside for business.
-In order to be productive, telecommuters need a quiet and uncluttered space, free from the demands, distractions, and interruptions of life at home.
+In most cases, that means an area in the home, such as a bedroom or study, preferably with a door, set aside for business.
+In order to be productive, remote workers need a quiet and uncluttered space, free from the demands, distractions and interruptions of life at home.

-Review the arrangement with the HR department or legal advisers to clarify safety and liability issues.
+Review the off-site arrangement with the HR department to clarify safety and liability issues.

-In most cases, the organization provides the remote employee with the same type of technology that on-site employees have, including computer, voice mail, telephone, and so on.
-Technology has made telecommuting easier.
-It’s up to the telecommuter to make efficient use of all the tools available for working with colleagues and customers.
+In most cases, the organisation provides the off-site employee with the same type of technology that on-site employees have, including computer, voice mail, telephone, and so on.
+Technology has made remote working easier.
+It’s up to the remote worker to make efficient use of all the tools available for working with colleagues and customers.

 If you have planned carefully and communicated expectations clearly, flexible work arrangements should run smoothly.
 However, like any change, the new arrangement will need maintenance, and there will inevitably be some bumps in the road.

 Anticipate a transition period.
 This transition period might result in decreased productivity, but it shouldn’t last for long.
-Employees may need extra support at the beginning of a new endeavor.
+Employees may need extra support at the beginning of a new endeavour.

 Respect the schedule.
-If you wouldn’t call a regular employee at home at 6 a.m., give the telecommuter the same courtesy.
-Telecommuting employees should not be on call all the time simply because they have the “privilege” of working at home.
-If frequent early morning, evening, and weekend contact is part of the job, it should be written into the original plan.
+If you wouldn’t call a regular employee at home at 6 a.m., give the remote worker the same courtesy.
+Remote workers should not be on call all the time simply because they have the “privilege” of working at home.
+If frequent early morning, evening and weekend contact is part of the job, it should be written into the original plan.

 Educate others.
-If flexible scheduling is new in your department, you may want to talk with the team about its benefits.
+As a manager, you set the tone for the department.
+If flexible working is new in your department, you may want to talk to other team members about the benefits of flexible working.
 Let your employees know that your company or department supports flexible work in certain circumstances.
-If helpful, explain that research on flexible work has shown positive effects on productivity, recruitment, retention, absenteeism, and engagement.
-Be prepared to field their requests and to answer any questions about issues of coverage or concerns about extra work for on-site employees.
+If helpful, tell them that this is partly because research on flexible work has shown positive effects on productivity, recruitment, retention, absenteeism and engagement.
+Be prepared to field their requests and to answer any questions or concerns about issues of coverage and extra work for office-based employees.